 I was introduced to minimalism by accident.
 At the time, my husband and I were looking for land to purchase, so that we were one step closer to marking some things off of our dream list.

-My hobby at the time was reading books.
-I mostly read fiction, but had just started venturing out into the non-fiction genre.
-One book in particular was popping up all over Pinterest, so I decided to order it.
+My hobbies at the time included reading books.
+I mostly read fiction, but started venturing out into the non-fiction genre.
+One book in particular popped up all over Pinterest, so I decided to order it.

 If I accidentally discovered minimalism and received a whole new outlook on life, I could only imagine what it would do for my friends and family.

 The book that changed my life forever is Living Well Spending Less by Ruth Soukup.
 As I started to read it, I became confused.
 I asked myself: